TREASURIES-U.S. yields rise, strong data boosts Fed rate hike likelihood

 By Herbert Lash

-The yield on two-year US2YT=RR Treasuries, which often reflect interest rate expectations, rose 8.7 basis points to 4.758%, while benchmark 10-year notes US10YT=RRreversed a recent downward trend to rise 4.5 basis points to 3.764%.
+The yield on two-year US2YT=RR Treasuries, which often reflect interest rate expectations, rose 9.3 basis points to 4.764%, while benchmark 10-year notes US10YT=RR reversed a recent downward trend to rise 4.7 basis points to 3.766%.

 New orders for key U.S.-manufactured capital goods unexpectedly rose in May, but the prior month's data was revised lower, indicating higher borrowing costs and an uncertain economic outlook curbed new capital investment by businesses.